Electronic monitoring: Important information for family, whānau and occupants

 Occupants may withdraw their consent at any time.
 Occupants don’t have to give any reason for withdrawing their consent.

-Unless another suitable address can be found the defendant may be taken into Police custody and appear before a Judge who will re-examine suitability of the electronically monitored order.
+Unless another suitable address can be found the defendant may be taken into Police custody and appear before a Judge who will re-examine suitability of the electronically monitored bail order.

 Pressures on occupants